Shopify/krane/README.md

 If you need to share a namespace with resources which are managed by other tools or indeed other krane deployments, you can supply the `--selector` option, such that only resources with labels matching the selector are considered for pruning.

-### Using templates and variables
+### Using templates

 Each app's templates are expected to be stored in a single directory.
 If this is not the case, you can create a directory containing symlinks to the templates.
-The recommended location for app's deploy directory is `{app root}/config/deploy/{env}`, but this is completely configurable.
+The recommended location for app's deploy directory is `{app root}/config/deploy/{env}`.

 All templates must be YAML formatted.

+If you want dynamic templates, you may render ERB with `krane render` and then pipe that result to `krane deploy --stdin`.

 ### Customizing behaviour with annotations
 - `krane.shopify.io/timeout-override`: Override the tool's hard timeout for one specific resource.
 Both full ISO8601 durations and the time portion of ISO8601 durations are valid.
 Value must be between 1 second and 24 hours.